Boosting Resolution Generalization of Diffusion Transformers with Randomized Positional Encodings: Method

 \subsection{Data Augmentation and Micro-Conditioning}

-To further enhance the model’s ability to perceive the order of image patches, we simultaneously use resize and crop operations to adjust the "collected" high-resolution images into low-resolution images suitable for actual training.
-The resize operation helps the model capture the global structure, while the crop operation encourages the model to focus on local details.
-Notably, the low-resolution images produced by these two operations have equal areas.
-Additionally, we have designed a micro-conditional injection logic to address the issue of image incompleteness caused by cropping.
-Initially, we upscale the low-resolution images in the training dataset to a high resolution (if necessary) and record the base size as $\mathbf{c}_{\text {original}}=\left(h_{\text {original}}, w_{\text {original}}\right) $.
-During each training session, we randomly select starting and ending coordinate points from the available cropping options (including no cropping for global resizing) and crop the base image accordingly, obtaining the crop coordinates $\mathbf{c}_{\text {crop}}=\left(c_{\text {top}}, c_{\text {left}}, c_{\text {down}}, c_{\text {right}}\right) $.
-After cropping, we resize the extracted region so that the resulting $\mathbf{c}_{\text {resize}}=\left(h_{\text {target}}, w_{\text {target}}\right) $ such that the product $h_{\text {target}} \times w_{\text {target}}$ meets the required training resolution.
-These three types of conditional information are injected into the model via adaLN~\cite{xu2019understanding}.
-Each component is independently embedded using a Fourier feature encoding~\cite{tancik2020fourier}, and these embeddings are concatenated into a single vector that we feed into the model by adding it to the timestep embedding of DiT~\cite{peebles2023scalable}.
+To further enhance the model’s ability to perceive the order of image patches, we jointly apply resize and crop operations to transform the ``collected'' high-resolution images into low-resolution inputs suitable for training.
+The resize operation encourages the model to capture global structure, while the crop operation prompts it to attend to local details.
+Importantly, the low-resolution images produced by these two operations are kept at the same spatial resolution.
+To address the issue of image incompleteness introduced by cropping, we design a micro-conditioning mechanism.
+We first upsample each low-resolution image in the training set to a high resolution (if necessary) and record its base resolution as \(\mathbf{c}_{\text{original}} = (h_{\text{original}}, w_{\text{original}})\).
+During each training iteration, we then randomly select start and end coordinates from a set of cropping options (including the no-crop case corresponding to global resizing) and crop the base image accordingly, yielding crop coordinates \(\mathbf{c}_{\text{crop}} = (c_{\text{top}}, c_{\text{left}}, c_{\text{down}}, c_{\text{right}})\).
+The cropped region is subsequently resized to a target resolution \(\mathbf{c}_{\text{resize}} = (h_{\text{target}}, w_{\text{target}})\), where \(h_{\text{target}} \times w_{\text{target}}\) matches the desired training resolution.
+These three types of conditioning information are injected into the model via adaLN~\cite{xu2019understanding}.
+Concretely, each component is independently embedded using Fourier feature encoding~\cite{tancik2020fourier}, and the resulting embeddings are concatenated into a single vector.
+We then add this vector to the DiT~\cite{peebles2023scalable} timestep embedding, thereby providing the model with explicit information about the original resolution, cropping pattern, and final resize configuration.

-\subsection{Training-free Sampling Strategy}
+\subsection{Training-Free Sampling Strategy}